What's the process behind tuning our analytes to the mass spectrometer’s optics? And why is that so important?

 Once we collect these parameters, we’ll put them together to complete the MS portion of our method and next, we’ll move on to the LC.

-If you need a bit of help with the software, Sciex has a few open-source videos.
-While these pertain to calibrating you MS, the process is nearly similar.
 For a good tutorial, go to Sciex.com and visit their Education section.
 They have a number of good tutorials on the basics of mass spectrometry as does LCGC’s CHROMacademy; however, the former requires registration and not all material is available without purchase.
 Nonetheless, they’re a good source for looking into the basics.

 So, your MS source is tuned and ready to go?
 What about the quadrupoles?
 Want to know more about how to tune your MS optics to increase your analytes level of detection?